ablanco/yith-library-cli/README.md

     git clone git://github.com/ablanco/yith-library-cli.git

-When the clone is done, you need to install de dependencies:
+When the clone is done, you need to install the dependencies:

     cd yith-library-cli
     npm install -d